-A problem that arises frequently in computer algebra is that elementary tasks are often of unknown cost.
+In computer algebra, elementary tasks are often of unknown cost.
 For instance, costs of arithmetic operations (on rationals, polynomials or matrices) are usually unknown at compile time since their are related to characteristics of the values computed at execution time (size of the data, degree of a polynomial, sparsity of a matrix).
 Depending on such values, parallelism (i.e. creation of a task) may be generated during the execution.
 In such a case, an on-line scheduling algorithm is used.